 Families with grandchildren ages 0-5 years may be screened for developmental delays.
 If indicative, a referral is made to the Emory Neurodevelopmental Exposure Clinic for a thorough medical, psychosocial, psychological and educational evaluation.
 PHG social workers assist grandparents to receive any required child development services for their grandchildren.

 Grandparent Support Groups

 The Grandparent Support Group meets once per month at the campus of Georgia State University.
 The Group is a forum for obtaining peer support and encouragement, as well as community-based resource information.

 Parenting Education Classes provide grandparents with information on parenting their grandchildren.
 Topics include behavioral management, grandparent/grandchild interaction, positive parenting strategies, and child development utilizing evidence-based curriculums.
 Classes occur one session per month.

 During the year of participation in Project Healthy Grandparents, transportation is provided to monthly support group meetings, parenting education classes, appointments for developmental evaluations at the Emory Neurodevelopment Exposure Clinic, limited medical appointments, and PHG sponsored special events.

 How to Apply for Our Services

-To be eligible for services, a grandparent must be raising at least one grandchild age 16 years or younger, the grandchild’s parents must be absent from the home, and the family must reside in South Fulton or South DeKalb County (20-mile radius of downtown Atlanta).
+To be eligible for services, a grandparent must be raising at least one grandchild age 16 years or younger, the grandchild’s parents must be absent from the home, the grandparent cannot be a past participant of the program, and the family must reside in South Fulton or South DeKalb County (20-mile radius of downtown Atlanta).
 If you want to apply for PHG services or would like more information about the program, please call 404-413-1125.